Athen-Player1/Awesome-Parenting/readme.md

 - [Baby Sign Language](https://www.youtube.com/watch?v=UVKnVPRklCc) - YouTube video about teaching baby sign languages.
 - [Live on Purpose TV](https://www.youtube.com/@LiveOnPurposeTV/playlists) - YouTube playlists on a variety of parenting topics focusing on Positive Parenting.
 - [Inspiring the Next Generation of Female Engineers](https://youtu.be/FEeTLopLkEo) - YouTube video of a talk by Debbie Sterling on her journey.
+- [How to Dad](https://www.youtube.com/@HowtoDad) - Youtube channel thats well humoured and entertaining

 ## Health
 - [YoungMinds ADHD guide](https://www.youngminds.org.uk/parent/parents-a-z-mental-health-guide/adhd/) - A free health guide for parents with a child with ADHD.